nyuwireless-unipd/ns3-mmwave/src/traffic-control/doc/queue-discs.rst

 Usage
 *****

+The traffic control layer is automatically created and inserted on an ``ns3::Node`` object when typical device and internet module helpers are used.
+By default, the
-By default, the InternetStackHelper aggregates a TrafficControlLayer object to every node.
-When invoked to assign an IPv{4,6} address to a device, the Ipv{4,6}AddressHelper, besides creating a Ipv{4,6}Interface, also installs the default qdisc, PfifoFastQueueDisc, on the device, unless a queue disc has been already installed.
-Thus, devices get the default queue disc installed even if they are added to the node after the Internet stack has been installed on the node.
+``InternetStackHelper::Install()`` method aggregates a TrafficControlLayer object to every node.
+When invoked to assign an IPv{4,6} address to a device, the Ipv{4,6}AddressHelper, besides creating an Ipv{4,6}Interface, also installs the default qdisc on the device, unless a queue disc has been already installed.
+For single-queue NetDevices (such as PointToPoint, Csma and Simple), the default root qdisc is FqCoDel.
+For multi-queue NetDevices (such as Wifi), the default root qdisc is Mq with as many FqCoDel child qdiscs as the number of device queues.

 To install a queue disc other than the default one, it is necessary to install such queue disc before an IP address is assigned to the device.
-Alternatively, the default queue disc can be removed from the device after assigning an IP address, by using the convenient Uninstall method of the TrafficControlHelper C++ class, and then installing a different queue disc on the device.
-Clearly, it is also possible to have no queue disc installed on a device.
+Alternatively, the default queue disc can be removed from the device after assigning an IP address, by using the Uninstall method of the TrafficControlHelper C++ class, and then installing a different queue disc on the device.
+By uninstalling without adding a new queue disc, it is also possible to have no queue disc installed on a device.

 Helpers
 =======

-A typical usage pattern is to create a traffic control helper and to configure type and attributes of queue discs, queues, classes and filters from the helper, For example, the default pfifo_fast can be configured as follows:
+A typical usage pattern is to create a traffic control helper and to configure type and attributes of queue discs, queues, classes and filters from the helper, For example, the pfifo_fast can be configured as follows:

 .. sourcecode:: cpp